kent64/blog/content/posts/2021-01-04-dataset-of-academic-performance-evolution/index.markdown

-What is the relationship between a student’s overall average score for their professional evaluation in the final year of their professional career in Engineering and their results obtained in the final year of high school using two generic high school tests amongst students of Engineering in Columbia.
-The two tests are Mathematics (MAT\_S11) and Critical Reading (CR\_S11).
+What is the relationship between a student’s overall average score for their professional evaluation in the final year of their professional career in Engineering and their results obtained in the final year of high school using three generic high school tests amongst students of Engineering in Columbia.
+The three tests are Mathematics (MAT\_S11), Critical Reading (CR\_S11) and English (ENG\_S11).
 Consequently can these predictors be used to predict a student’s overall average score in Engineering by linear regression and which predictors are the most influential.

 </blockquote>